pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/saml-sso.md

         parent: self_hosted
         identifier: self_hosted_sso
         weight: 3
 meta_desc: Learn how to make the self-hosted Pulumi ready for SAML SSO with any IdP.
-Self-hosting is available as part of the Enterprise Edition.
+Self-hosting is available as part of the Pulumi Business Critical Edition.
 ---

 The self-hosted option allows you to control various aspects of the Pulumi Service including how users will sign in to the [Pulumi Service]({{< relref "console" >}}).